 Once dry, the concrete is ready for patching.
-Using DCI Patching Compound according to the instruction, patch and allow to dry.
+Using Direct Colors Patching Compound according to the instruction, patch and allow to dry.
 Sand flush with the concrete using an 80 grit pad.
 Sweep off debris, vacuum the surface to remove the fine particles and wipe down with a damp cloth.

 Step 2: Clean the Concrete Thoroughly

 Driveways can have many types of contaminants that would make staining difficult.
 Dirt, paint, and especially oil should be removed from the surface.
-If you do have oil or other automotive fluids in your concrete, listen to our podcast, Removing Oil Stains from Concrete, for the step-by-step instructions.
-Otherwise, power washing on the lowest setting to avoid damage the surface is a good option or scrub with an organic degreaser and water solution and rinse well with a garden hose.
+Otherwise, power washing on the lowest setting to avoid damage the surface is a good option or scrub with a Concrete Cleaner & Degreaser and water solution and rinse well with a garden hose.

 Step 3: Which Product is Best for Staining Driveways?

 If you’ve patched your driveway and would like to acid stain, keep in mind that the patch is likely to be darker or richer in color than the rest of the concrete.
-If that’s a undesirable, I’d recommend staining driveways with DCI Liquid Colored Antique Concrete Stain.
+If that’s a undesirable, I’d recommend staining driveways with Liquid Colored Antiquing Concrete Stain.
 It’s topical, solvent-based stain that penetrates into the concrete but is not chemically reactive so you can blend patched areas in with the rest of the concrete.
-Liquid Colored Antique, available in 40 colors, is also a good option if you prefer a more solid color appearance or need to finish a project quickly.
+Antiquing stains are available in 40 colors, is also a good option if you prefer a more solid color appearance or need to finish a project quickly.
 It’s easy and fast to apply for a rich, long-lasting color.

 Acid Stain is our most popular product for staining driveways.
 The process is straightforward and most commonly undertaken by homeowners as a DIY project.
 As long the concrete is clean and has met the other requirements in our How-to Guide, acid stain is an stunning and durable option for any driveway.